”How are we ever going to tell Fawn about Nanny?” asked Spot.

 ”This time I don’t know,” said Grampy. ”I hope she will be, but I just don’t know.”

-Fawn went back to the barn a few minutes later and he saw Jenny sitting on a bale of hay, with her eyes closed.
+Fawn went back to the barn a few minutes later and he saw Heather sitting on a bale of hay, with her eyes closed.

-After Jenny left the barn, Fawn went into his stall and closed his eyes.
+After Heather left the barn, Fawn went into his stall and closed his eyes.

 ”Dear Lord,” said Fawn.
 “My name is Fawn and I know that animals don’t pray but, you see, I’m really worried about Nanny.
 Grampy said she is really sick and everyone here thinks she is going to die.
 They haven’t come right out and said this, but I can sense something bad is going to happen.
 I love Nanny and I don’t want her to die.”